yonatansabag/SE_HomeAssignment/README.md

-# Home Assignment for Solar Edge
+# Home Assignment for SolarEdge

 ## Setup and Running the Project